Point Merge

 Point Merge is a systemised method for sequencing arrival flows developed by the EUROCONTROL Experimental Centre (EEC) in 2006.

-Started with Oslo (2011) and Dublin (2012), Point Merge is now operational for 38 airports through 19 countries and 4 continents, such as Istanbul, Shanghai, Tokyo, Mexico or Sao Paulo.
+Starting with Oslo (2011) and Dublin (2012), Point Merge is now operational for 44 airports through 20 countries and 4 continents, such as Istanbul, Shanghai, Tokyo, Mexico or Sao Paulo.

 Point Merge is one of the ICAO aviation system block upgrades (ASBU) and is referenced as a technique to support continuous descent operations (CDO - ICAO doc 9931).